LINKS

 Fowey - To the north-east of St Austell, at the mouth of the River Fowey, the small port and town of Fowey was a favourite haunt of smugglers.
 Fowey Cornwall Map.

-Penzance - A town and port on Mount's Bay in Cornwall, Penzance has a long history of fishing and mining and is now a popular tourist destination.
+Penzance - Shown on the bottom left of the this Cornwall map, Penzance is a town and port on Mount's Bay in the extreme south-west of the county.
+Penzance has a long history of fishing and mining and is now a popular tourist destination.
 Penzance Map - Weather.

 Cornwall Map Links: Cornwall Weather

-Cornwall Information: Saltash Map - St Ives Map - Bude Map - Port Isaac Map - Tintagel Map - Boscastle Map - Liskeard Cornwall Map - Launceston Map
+More Cornwall Maps: St Ives Map - Bude Map - Boscastle Map - Liskeard Cornwall Map - Camelford